yeyuqiang/OAP/oap-mllib/README.md

 ## Getting Started

-You can use a pre-built JAR package to get started, it can be downloaded from [here](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/oap-mllib-0.9.0-with-spark-3.0.0.jar).
+You can use a pre-built JAR to get started, if you have finished [OAP-Installation-Guide](../docs/OAP-Installation-Guide.md), you can find compiled Intel MLlib jar `oap-mllib-x.x.x-with-spark-x.x.x.jar` in `/root/miniconda2/envs/oapenv/oap_jars/`.

-After downloaded, you can refer to the following [Running](#Running) section to try out.
+Then you can refer to the following [Running](#Running) section to try out.

 You can also build the package from source code, please refer to [Building](#Building) section.